Record crowds expected to take to the air and hit the roads for Thanksgiving

 The airlines, in turn, have heaped blame on the Federal Aviation Administration, which they say can’t keep up with the growing air traffic.
 In fact, the Transportation Department’s inspector general reported this summer that the FAA has made only “limited efforts” to fix a shortage of air traffic controllers, especially at key facilities in New York, Miami and Jacksonville, Florida.

-Airlines are using their expanded work forces to operate more flights.
+Airlines are using their expanded workforces to operate more flights.
 Southwest is the most aggressive among the big carriers, planning to offer 13% more seats over Thanksgiving than it did during the comparable five-day stretch last year, according to travel data provider Cirium.
 United and Delta are growing 8% each.
-American will grow a more modest 5% but still have the largest number of seats.
+America will grow a more modest 5% but still have the largest number of seats.